5 SmartArt Layouts that You Should Be Using in PowerPoint

 There is no doubt that SmartArt can offer a quick win when it comes to designing better PowerPoint slides.
 A quick win, however, might not be the magic wand that your sales presentation so desperately needs.

-Microsoft, rather unhelpfully if you ask us, suggest that you should “Spice up your text with SmartArt graphics” which, when it comes to sales presentations, is exactly the wrong thing to do.
+Microsoft, rather unhelpfully if you ask us, suggests that you should “Spice up your text with SmartArt graphics” which, when it comes to sales presentations, is exactly the wrong thing to do.
 SmartArt will not clarify your thoughts.
 It will not improve an ill-defined message.
 Just like PowerPoint itself, SmartArt is a mere tool.
 It can be incredibly powerful when used properly but ultimately it can only work with what you give it.

 So, before you should even consider using a SmartArt graphic to “spice up” your sales presentation, make sure you know what you want to say.
 What is the purpose of the presentation?
 What are the key sales messages?
 What action should the audience take?
 Having an answer to these simple questions should give you an idea as to how you want the information to appear on your slides and loosely what the structure should be.